Why is it that some women find back squats easy while others struggle?

 You may not have to lean that much forward (lucky) while others will have to pitch way forward (lousy proportions or “levers”).

-Short torso + long femur bone (regardless of overall body height) = poor proportions for back squats.
+But generally, short torso + long femur bone (regardless of overall body height) = poor proportions for back squats.

 If the torso is shorter than femur length, you can see why a big forward lean is required to get the shoulders over that midfoot.